-Detectives with unique capabilities may have the opportunity to work special assignments such as: Automobile Theft Taskforce; Mexico Liaison Unit; Pharmaceutical Fraud Unit; Firearms Instructor; Arrest and Control Instructor; Staff Instructor; Enforcement Tactics Instructor; Underground Economy Taskforce; Internal Affairs; Homeland Security Liaison; and, Organized Crime Specialist.
+Detectives with unique capabilities may have the opportunity to work special assignments such as: Automobile Theft Taskforce, Mexico Liaison Unit, Pharmaceutical Fraud Unit, Firearms Instructor, Arrest and Control Instructor, Staff Instructor, Enforcement Tactics Instructor, Underground Economy Taskforce, Professional Standards Unit, Homeland Security Liaison, and Organized Crime Specialist.

 Special Investigator Assistant; Investigator; Supervising Fraud Investigator I; Supervising Fraud Investigator II; Chief, Fraud Bureau; Deputy Commissioner

 View the current job opportunities available for Special Investigator Assistant classification and Investigator classification.
 Then complete a State Application.

 Investigators in Los Angeles County and in the Silicon Valley Regional Office receive an additional $200.00 each month for a Geographic/Pay Differential.